Zekdar/EasySaisie/README.md

 Once this is done, you have the miminum to start using the application.

-3) Create An User
+3) Create a user
 ----------------------------------
 Using the FOSUserBundle
-Create the first Administrateur
+Create the first admin

 	php app/console fos:user:create

-Promote an user as Admin
+Promote a user to Admin (enter 'ROLE_ADMIN' as role)

-	php app/console fos:user:promote  (enter 'ROLE_ADMIN' as role)
+	php app/console fos:user:promote